Geometric modular flows in 2d CFT and beyond

 The paper is organized as follows: In section \ref{sec:AStateForEveryUnruhFlow}, we construct states $|\Psi\rangle$ for every flow obeying eq.~\eqref{eq:ckv} with suitable purity and boundary conditions.
 In section \ref{sec:stateProperties}, we explore the physical properties of the corresponding states, and apply our results to a family of examples, including cases where there is no entanglement between the left and right wedges.
 In section \ref{sec:beyondRindler}, we discuss analogous insights for a finite diamond, and for subregions of the cylinder.
 Section \ref{sec:entanglementcurrents} summarizes and explores our proposals about entanglement entropy and disentangled states in higher dimensions.
 We close with a discussion in section \ref{sec:discuss}.

 Various technical details are provided in the appendices.
-In appendix \ref{app:pushforward}, we demonstrate that if two states with geometric modular flows are related by a conformal unitary, the flows simply transform as the push-forward under the corresponding conformal map, which is essential for our construction of states with geometric modular flows.
+In appendix \ref{app:pushforward}, we demonstrate that if two states with geometric modular flows are related by a conformal unitary, the flows simply transform as the push-forward under the corresponding conformal map.
 In appendix \ref{app:connesappendix}, we show that states with geometric modular flows in a subregion can be perturbed outside this subregion, without changing their flow inside, which is important for understanding the uniqueness of our various constructions.
-In appendix \ref{app:areabalance}, we provide supplementary calculations to ensure that the conformal mappings discussed in sections \ref{sec:vacuumsector} and \ref{sec:uniqueness} are well-defined.
+In appendix \ref{app:areabalance}, we ensure that the conformal mappings discussed in sections \ref{sec:vacuumsector} and \ref{sec:uniqueness} are well-defined.
 In appendix \ref{app:annulus}, we use the entanglement entropy formula discussed in \cite{Cardy:2016fqc} to independently check the formula \eqref{eq: EE Wong} in \cite{Wong:2013gua}, which is a special case of our proposal eq. \eqref{eq:TheEntropyIntro}.
 Appendix \ref{app:nonlocal} deals with nonlocal transformation rules for primary operators and the subtleties arising in the study of special conformal transformations in Minkowski spacetime.
 Finally, Appendix \ref{App:multiple} shows that in the case of multiple intervals in CFT$_2$, our proposed entropy formula \eqref{eq:TheEntropyIntro} reproduces the correct entanglement entropy even when the modular Hamiltonian contains nonlocal terms.
 Readers seeking an introductory reference to modular flows and the theory of algebraic QFT are encouraged to consult \cite{Sorce:2023fdx, Sorce:2024pte, Sorce:2023gio, Witten:2018zxz, Hollands:2018wxj, Hollands:2022dem, Fewster:2019ixc, Hollands:2014eia}.